 The City is partnering with the Downtown Development Authority to build the Business Park for an overall public/private investment of $30 million ($10 million public and $20 million private).
 City Council approved an incentive package for the retention and expansion of Bonsai Design, an existing outdoor recreation business, as an anchor tenant in the Business Park.
 The company would also actively participate with Grand Junction Economic Partnership in the recruitment of businesses to the Park.

 - Las Colonias Native Arboretum

-Development Details Over the last several years of planning and developing Las Colonias Park, the City learned there is tremendous support to balance park, river, active, passive, business, and all other types of use of the park.
+Development Details Over the last several years of planning and developing Las Colonias Park, the City learned there is a tremendous support to balance park, river, active, passive, business, and all other types of use of the park.
 The goal is to restore what was previously a riparian area and to increase recreational use of the riverfront.
-The scope of the project includes: an additional inlet channel and an extension of the existing water channel with recreational elements, re-vegetation, and interpretative signage.
-A new inlet channel will be constructed to allow flowing water for a greater period of the year, to control flow distribution to function appropriately in the existing river system, and to avoid adverse impacts to existing aquatic habitat in the main channel of the Colorado River or any secondary channels.
+The scope of the project includes an additional inlet channel and an extension of the existing water channel with recreational elements, re-vegetation, and interpretative signage.
+A new inlet channel will be constructed to allow flowing water for a greater period of the year, control flow distribution to function appropriately in the existing river system, and avoid adverse impacts on the existing aquatic habitat in the main channel of the Colorado River or any secondary channels.